 The Ice Castles in Midway, Utah have just opened for the season and we were excited to be there for the media preview.
-We loaded our minivan with our kids and three cousins – ages 6 to 13.
+We loaded our minivan with our kids and four friends – ages 10-15.
 They bundled up in snow gear and enthusiastically explored all the nooks and crannies of this cool place.

 My husband and I were no less impressed.
 This is a fun winter activity for all ages.

-This was my second trip to the Ice Castles.
-My daughter and I visited with blogger friends a couple of years ago.
+This was my third trip to the Ice Castles.
+My daughter and I first visited with friends a few years ago.
 The details were different, but the overall experience was pretty much the same.
 Still magical.

 You can find the ice castles in six locations in the U.S. and Canada.
 Here’s what you need to know before you go.

 The Midway Ice Castles are big!
 They are literally all ice and snow that has been fashioned into beautiful shapes and features.
 There are courtyards, slides, tunnels and fountains to explore.

 It was big enough that it took us all more than an hour to explore it all on a less-crowded evening.
 It was small enough that we trusted the kids to explore and not worry about losing them for long.

 The ice castles were colorfully lighted and a Frozen-esque soundtrack played over loudspeakers.
 Cocoa, cookies and cinnamon rolls were available for sale.

 At some locations, Elsa from Disney’s Frozen and other entertainers make appearances on select dates and times.
 Fire dancers will perform every weekend at the Ice Castles in Midway, Utah.
 We caught a performance and all of us were mesmerized.